MattB859/foot-connect/README.md

 ### Registration

-- Users are able to register their details by providing an email address, username, and password to create an account.
+- Users can register their details by providing an email address, username, and password to create an account.

 ### Sign In - [view here](media/sign-in.png)